 Recurrent throat infections

-Recurrent throat infections are a common reason among pediatric population to see a primary care provider and often result in antibiotic treatment.
+Recurrent throat infections are a common reason among the pediatric population to see a primary care provider and often result in antibiotic treatment.
 The direct cost of outpatient visits and the medications prescribed for sore throats, including antibiotics, are substantial.
 The indirect costs associated with throat infections due to missed school and, for caregivers, loss of time from work is also significant.

-In order to have an evidence-based recommendations on the management of recurrent throat infections in children between 1 to 18 years old, Paradise criteria is followed universally to select children who need tonsillectomy.
+In order to have evidence-based recommendations on the management of recurrent throat infections in children between 1 to 18 years old, Paradise criteria is followed universally to select children who need tonsillectomy.

 According to the paradise criteria, tonsillectomy should be considered in children less than 15 years old with >7 episodes of throat pain in the past year, >5 episodes per year in the past 2 years, or >3 episodes per year in the past 3 years.
 In children who have fewer episodes than this, watchful waiting can be considered.